jclerc/bankin-scraper/README.md

 Math.random = () => 0.99; # or any odd value
 ```

-You can test it by running `node src inject 16`.
+You can test it by running `node src inject`.
 Doing so, using 16 tabs, all transactions are fetched in less than **3 seconds** :)

 As a side note, while this is highly specific to this challenge and won't work on any other page, I think this kind of technic can still be used for scraping real banks.
 It may be by cancelling useless requests (CSS, images, ads...), or injecting javascript to change the page behaviour.